 6. Set Up Google Search Console

 Google Search Console (formerly known as Google Webmaster Tools) is a very powerful tool for keeping a close eye on your site’s SEO strength and, once set up, integrates with Google Analytics.
-Google Search Console allows you to submit sitemaps, monitor organic SEO rankings and traffic, and check for SEO site errors, such as broken links (such as “page not found” 404 errors).
+Google Search Console allows you to submit sitemaps, monitor organic SEO rankings and traffic, and check for SEO site errors, such as broken links (ex. “page not found” 404 errors).
 Make sure to connect the correct property by again paying close attention to HTTPS/HTTP and www/non-www.